Noah Abrams: Professional

 In 2020, Abrams trained with USL Championship side Loudoun United, before signing his first professional contact with Israeli Liga Leumit side Beitar Tel Aviv Bat Yam.

 On April 2, 2021, Abrams returned to the United States to join Loudoun United.
 Abrams made his professional debut on 8 September 2021, starting against Charlotte Independence in a loss.

 Abrams signed with Miami FC on January 31, 2022.
 In early June, Abrams joined USL League One's Charlotte Independence on a short-term loan deal.
 Despite only playing one game for Charlotte, Abrams won save of the week for one of his stops while on loan.
 In March 2023, Abrams again joined Charlotte on loan.

+Noah also serves as the Vice President of the USL Players Association.